holochain/deepkey/README.md

 The `keyset_proof` is the proof that the device has authority to participate in some keyset.
 The keyset defines the rules which determine the methods for revoking or replacing its keys.

-The first entry the app makes in each user's source chain must be either:
-1. a valid `KeysetRoot` if it is creating a new keyset space, or
+The first entry the app makes in each user's source chain is a `KeysetRoot`, creating a new keyset space.

-2. a reference to a valid `DeviceInvite`, in the form of a `DeviceInviteAcceptance`, if you're joining an existing keyset space.
+A source chain may later reference a valid `DeviceInvite`, in the form of a `DeviceInviteAcceptance`, to abandon the initial keyset and join another already existing keyset space.

 (This will be at least the fifth entry in the chain, after the three genesis entries and the `init_complete`.)